timunie/Ava-ApiTests/website/docs/M_Avalonia_Controls_VirtualizingPanel_ContainerFromIndex.md

 #### Return Value
 <a href="T_Avalonia_Controls_Control">Control</a>
+The container for the item at the specified index within the item collection, if the item is realized; otherwise, null.

+## Remarks
-The container for the item at the specified index within the item collection, if the item is realized; otherwise, null.Note for implementors: if the item at the specified index is an ItemIsOwnContainer item that has previously been realized, then the item should be returned even if it currently falls outside the realized viewport.
+Note for implementors: if the item at the specified index is an ItemIsOwnContainer item that has previously been realized, then the item should be returned even if it currently falls outside the realized viewport.

 ## See Also